na-na-hi/renget/archive/ProdiAgy.md

 #### -> old april guide @ rentry.co/dadaptguide <-
 #### -> written by a nerd who likes to optimize <-

-!!! danger bmaltais/kohya_ss at the time of this guide has a bug with Gradient Accumulation Steps: it doesn't take into account the scheduler, if you cosine with GAS > 2 it gets slower, if you cosine without GAS it drops like normal.
-On top of that, Gradient Checkpointing might make Gradient Accumulation Steps not function at all, so disable it if using GA.
-!!! info On the bright side this does not affect Prodigy as it works best with Cosine Annealing, which has t_max that you can set and it doesn't get the slowdown from Gradient Accumulation Steps.
-!!! note Currently experimenting with background removal for iA3 datasets.

 ##STOP USING ARBITRARY NUMBERS FOR STEPS/EPOCHS, DO IT LIKE THIS.
 ![](https://imagizer.imageshack.com/img923/8210/5vzPDb.png)
 ##SEE THAT D*LR?
 CUT IT OFF IF IT SPIKES OR ADJUST SETTINGS SO IT GOES DOWN SMOOTHER.